SirMangler/PrimeHackBot/README.md

 # primebot.cfg
 - token= `Place your token here.`
 - bot-controller= `Add the role id for who you want to control this bot.
-You can add multiple lines of this to add multiple roles`
+You can add this multiple times to add multiple roles`

 # topics.cfg
 This file is where topics are stored.
 Refer to the commands to modify this.